 Key Medical Strength 2: Biological Age Measurement Over Chronological Age

-Longevytum evaluates aging by measuring biological wear and tear, not years lived.
-Telomere analysis and molecular biomarkers are used to assess how quickly cellular systems are degrading relative to population norms.
+Telomere analysis and molecular biomarkers assess how quickly cellular systems are degrading relative to population norms interpreted by Dr. Jesús Esquide within the PPPM risk framework.

 Key Medical Strength 3: Functional Capacity as a Core Longevity Signal

-The clinic treats physical autonomy as a measurable medical variable.
-Strength, mobility, and ergometric testing are used to confirm whether biological risk is translating into functional decline.
+Physical autonomy is treated as a measurable medical variable within the PPPM model.
+Strength, mobility, and ergometric testing confirm whether biological risk is translating into functional decline one of the most predictive mortality indicators.

 🔍 Did You Know?